 The Board has not set specific, minimum qualifications that must be met by director candidates.
 In deciding whether to nominate any particular candidate for election to the Board, the Board considers the appropriate skills and personal characteristics needed in light of the makeup of the current Board, including considerations of each candidate's integrity, character, sound judgment, business acumen, professional skills and experience, knowledge of our business and industry, differences in viewpoint, education, possible conflicts of interest, the ability to act in the interests of our stockholders and other individual qualities and attributes.
 Further, while the Board does not have a formal diversity policy, it identifies qualified potential candidates without regard to any candidate's race, color, disability, gender, national origin, sexual orientation, religion or creed.
 The Board seeks to ensure the fair representation of all stockholder interests on the Board.
-The Board that evidences that diversity in many respects.
+The Board believes that the use of these general criteria, along with a non-discriminatory policy, will best result in a Board that evidences that diversity in many respects.
 The Board believes that it currently maintains that diversity.
 The Board also considers whether a potential nominee would satisfy the Nasdaq Listing Rules' definition of "independent" and the SEC's definition of "audit committee financial expert."
 We believe that the backgrounds and qualifications of our directors, considered as a group, provides a composite mix of experience, knowledge and abilities that allows the Board to fulfill its responsibilities.